Whitby: Rail and jet

-In 1839, the Whitby and Pickering Railway connecting Whitby to Pickering and eventually to York was built, and played a part in the town's development as a tourism destination.
-George Hudson, who promoted the link to York, was responsible for the development of the Royal Crescent which was partly completed.
+In 1839, the very early Whitby and Pickering Railway opened, connecting Whitby to Pickering, with a mixture of horse haulage on level sections and cable haulage on steeper sections.
+In 1845 the York and North Midland Railway bought this line, extended it to York, and gradually converted it for the use of steam locomotives.
+This line played a part in the town's development as a tourism destination, and George Hudson, who promoted the link to York, was responsible for the development of the town's partially-completed Royal Crescent.
 For 12 years from 1847, Robert Stephenson, son of George Stephenson, engineer to the Whitby and Pickering Railway, was the Conservative MP for the town promoted by Hudson as a fellow protectionist.

+In 1854, the line from York and Pickering became part of the North Eastern Railway.
+In 1865, this company completed its Esk Valley Line, using the earlier line as far as Grosmont, where it diverged to follow the Esk Valley as far as Battersby, where separate lines linked to Northallerton and Middlesbrough.

+In 1883, the Whitby, Redcar and Middlesbrough Union Railway opened from Loftus to Whitby, providing a second link from Middlesbrough to Whitby, via Redcar.
+It ran close to the cliffs to the north of the town and served a station at Whitby West Cliff before descending on a steep gradient to join the Esk Valley Line just west of its terminus.
+Two years later, in 1885, the Scarborough and Whitby Railway opened, following a coastal route from Scarborough and requiring construction of the red brick Larpool Viaduct across the Esk Valley at a high level.
+It joined the Whitby, Redcar and Middlesbrough Union Railway just to the south of the latter's Whitby West Cliff station, and any trains between Scarborough and Whitby had to reverse at West Cliff.
+Both lines were operated by the North Eastern Railway from their opening, and eventually acquired by it.

 The black mineraloid jet, the compressed remains of ancestors of the monkey-puzzle tree, is found in the cliffs and on the moors and has been used since the Bronze Age to make beads.
 The Romans are known to have mined it in the area.
 In Victorian times jet was brought to Whitby by pack pony to be made into decorative items.
 It was at the peak of its popularity in the mid-19th century when it was favoured for mourning jewellery by Queen Victoria after the death of Prince Albert.

 The advent of iron ships in the late 19th century and the development of port facilities on the River Tees led to the decline of smaller Yorkshire harbours.
 The Monks-haven launched in 1871 was the last wooden ship built in Whitby, and a year later the harbour was silted up.